essif-lab/framework/doc-sources/terminology/readme-making-contributions.md

 ## Scope-files

-:::info editors note
+:::info Editors Note
 Content may be provided by TNO.
 :::

 ## Concept-files

-:::info editors note
+:::info Editors Note
 Content may be provided by TNO.
 :::

 ## Term-files

-:::info editors note
+:::info Editors Note
 Content may be provided by TNO.
 :::

 ## Pattern-files

-:::info editors note
+:::info Editors Note
 Content may be provided by TNO.
 :::

 ## Glossary-files

-:::info editors note
+:::info Editors Note
 Content may be provided by TNO.
 :::

 ## Dictionary-files

-:::info editors note
+:::info Editors Note
 Content may be provided by TNO.
 :::